Town Hall Theatre (Galway): History

+In December 1920, the Town Hall was commandeered by the British Military and was used as a temporary detention camp.
+The camp held 134 prisoners, according to Geraldine Plunkett Dillon and was guarded by around 40 military personnel.
+Prisoners were treated poorly, being forced to sleep on the floor with little room.
+The conditions of this camp resulted in the death of Michael Mullin, a Gaelic footballer for Mountbellew, from influenza on 3 January 1921.
+Following his death, the authorities moved the prisoners to St Nicholas’ Parochial School, Earl's Island and the Galway Gaol.

 In the 1950s, the building was converted into a cinema and was used for film screenings until it fell into disrepair in the 1990s.
-Galway Corporation (renamed Galway City Council in 2001), with the assistance of a grant from the Department of Arts, Culture and the Gaeltacht, undertook a major refurbishment of the building between 1993 and 1995 and it reopened as a municipal theatre in October 1995.
+Galway Corporation, with the assistance of a grant from the Department of Arts, Culture and the Gaeltacht, undertook a major refurbishment of the building between 1993 and 1995 and it reopened as a municipal theatre in October 1995.

-The venue attracts audiences in excess of 100,000 annually (close to 2 million since being officially re-opened on 1 February 1996) making it the most successful theatre of its size in Ireland.
+The venue has a seating capacity for 400 people in its main auditorium and a capacity for 52 people in a studio space.
+It attracts audiences in excess of 100,000 annually (close to 2 million since being officially re-opened on 1 February 1996) making it the most successful theatre of its size in Ireland.

 It is used as a venue for several festivals annually including Cúirt International Festival of Literature, which is held in April each year, and the Galway International Arts Festival, which is held in July each year.

-Charlie Byrne's hosts a pop-up bookshop there in April each year during Cúirt.
+Charlie Byrne's Bookshop hosts a pop-up bookshop there in April each year during Cúirt.